 To delve deeper into this historical aspect, I invited the history enthusiast Yoga Efendi to speak at my public event at Cemeti.
 We discussed various periods of exchange, showcasing inscriptions and artistic resemblances, such as commonalities between our dances, statues, and architectural structures.

-We speculated that Khmers might have come to Java as Buddhist appreciators when Jayavarman II's reign forced them to adopt Hinduism.
-We theorized that they possibly contributed to the construction of Buddhist temples like Borobudur.
-Both Yoga and I are ardent Cambodia enthusiasts, Buddhists and Borobudur fanatics, so our conversation was inevitably colored by our biased fantasies.
+We speculated that Khmers might have come to Java to possibly contribute to the construction of temples like Borobudur.
+Both Yoga and I are ardent Cambodia enthusiasts, Buddhists and temple fanatics, so our conversation was inevitably colored by our biased fantasies.

 One particular slate caught my attention for a long time: a 10th-century inscription in Old Javanese at Museum Sonobodoyo.
 The stone inscription had nothing to do with Khmers; it's just that Old Javanese resembled the Khmer script so much.